italoosorio/SilkBuilder-Doc/tags/Input.md

 The value return by the select "prompt" if the user selects it.<br>Default Value: *Empty*.
 ### template
 A HTML schema defining the component read view.
 Contains data columns encapsulated in {} and also HTML elements.<br>Default Value: *Empty*.
+### direction
+Defines the distribution direction between the label and the input.<br>Default Value: *Empty*.
+### itemsDirection
+Defines the distribution direction input items.
+This is use for the type 'options' and 'ratio'.<br>Default Value: *Empty*.
 ### filePreview
 If the component will show a button to preview an uploaded file.
 To use with type file.<br>Default Value: *false*.
 ### fileDownload